Magnesium can help boost vitamin D levels. Here are foods that are rich in these minerals.

 The researchers reached their conclusions after conducting a randomized clinical trial involving 250 people considered at risk of colorectal cancer.

-The study, published in the December 2018 issue of the American Journal of Clinical Nutrition, was the first direct evidence that magnesium plays a role in vitamin D regulation.
+The study, published in the December 2018 issue of the

 A previous study from the same group of researchers found an association between low magnesium levels and low vitamin D levels.

 Researchers also have noted variations in vitamin D synthesis, with some people failing to raise their levels of the vitamin even when taking high-dose supplements.